-Emergency departments (A&E)
+Emergency departments (ED)

 Patients may arrive on foot or be brought in by ambulance.

-When you arrive at A&E, you will be assessed to determine the most appropriate treatment.
+When you arrive at ED, you will be assessed to determine the most appropriate treatment.
 There are times when it may be more appropriate for you to be seen by a healthcare professional who does not work in the emergency department, such as your GP or practice nurse.

-Urgent Care Centre at St Helier Hospital
+Urgent treatment centres at Epsom and St Helier hospitals

-Run in partnership with NHS Sutton and Merton clinical commissioning groups (CCGs) and local GPs, the centre offers appropriate treatment for people with minor illnesses or injuries, who come to the emergency department but who do not require the specialist skills of life saving doctors.
+The centres offer appropriate treatment for people with minor illnesses or injuries, who come to the emergency department but who do not require the specialist skills of life saving doctors.

-This not only means they get the most appropriate treatment - it also means consultants in the emergency department can focus on people with critical or life-threatening conditions.
+This not only means they get the most appropriate treatment, it also means consultants in the Emergency Department can focus on people with critical or life-threatening conditions.